 Contemporary city governments face a bewildering array of issues, from reduced budgets to changing societal needs — taking them on requires creative and innovative thinking.
-Bloomberg Philanthropies funds Innovation Teams (“i-teams”) to help city mayors tackle their toughest challenges and deliver better results.
+Bloomberg Philanthropies funds the Innovation Team (“i-team”) program to help city mayors tackle their toughest challenges and deliver better results.

-After a highly successful test of the i-teams approach in five cities, the mayors involved invested public money to sustain the program when the grants ended.
-Over 40 cities around the world have participated in the program, making use of the teams’ research and analyses to assess local conditions, develop original solutions, and measure progress.
+After a highly successful test of the i-team approach in five cities, the mayors involved invested public money to sustain the program when the grants ended.
+Over 50 cities around the world have participated in the program, making use of the teams’ research and analyses to assess local conditions, develop original solutions, and measure progress.

 Innovation teams are uniquely positioned to make big dents in tough problems.
 They gather and use data and look beyond their city limits to learn from other contexts.
 They are human-centered, tackling challenges by enlisting residents to help define problems and test solutions.
 They test ideas early to improve them quickly and remain focused on results.
 And, they are versatile, shouldering challenges across a broad array of city issues and bringing people together across departments to take them on.

-Top photo: The I-teams in Louisville, Kentucky host a Wi-Fi hackathon.
+Top photo: The i-team in Louisville, Kentucky host a Wi-Fi hackathon.